ViniCezarioDEV/Instagram-Unfollow-Tool/README.md

 3. Get your Instagram credentials:

     - Login to Instagram in your browser
+    - Go to your user page
-    - Open DevTools (F12) → Application → Cookies
+    - Open DevTools (F12) → Application → Cookies → instagram.com
     - Copy these cookies: sessionid, ds_user_id, and csrftoken

 4. Configure the tool: